growilabs/growi-docs/docs/en/admin-guide/admin-cookbook/mongodb-backup-regular.md

 #### Requirements

 * Docker
-* AWS S3 Bucket to upload backup files
+* AWS S3 bucket to upload backup files
-  * Access key and secret key for a user authorized to access S3 Bucket.
+  * Access key and secret key for a user authorized to access S3 bucket.

 ::: tip
 See [MongoDB Backup & Restore](/en/admin-guide/admin-cookbook/mongodb-backup.html) before you start.